Video of fatal Chicago police shooting of 13-year-old Adam Toledo is released to the public

 The video from the body-worn camera of the officer who fires the shot captures the instant Toledo was struck, moments after the officer begins chasing the teen down the alley.

-In that body camera video of the shooting officer — identified in police reports provided by COPA as Ogden District tactical unit Officer Eric Stillman — he pulls up in the alley in his police vehicle, gets out and starts running south.
+In that body camera video of the shooting officer — identified in police reports provided by COPA as Ogden District tactical unit Officer Eric Stillman — he can be seen pulling up in the alley in his police vehicle, getting out and running south.

 The officer, Stillman, can be heard to shout, “Show me your (expletive) hands!” followed by “Drop it!” with a flickering flashlight on Toledo as he starts to turn around.

-The teen can be seen stopped near an opening in a fence as he turned, and he appeared to start lifting his hands.
-As a shot is heard, the teen appeared to have his hands apart, above his waist, approaching shoulder level.
-It was difficult to determine on the grainy video, played at regular speed, whether he was holding a weapon as he was struck by the bullet.
+The teen can be seen stopping near an opening in a fence as he turns and he appears to start lifting his hands.
+As a shot is heard, the teen appears to have his hands apart, above his waist, approaching shoulder level.

+On a frame-by-frame viewing, a pistol-shaped object appears to be visible in Toledo’s right hand behind his back as he pauses near the opening in the fence and turns his head toward the officer.
+On the grainy and shaky video, his hands appear to be empty at the moment the officer shoots him.

 Later in the video, an officer can be seen shining a flashlight onto a pistol behind the fence where Toledo had been standing.

 In a view from a camera across a nearby parking lot, aimed at the alley from behind that fence, the teen can be seen running down the alley from a distance.
-As he stops at the gap where he was eventually shot, his right arm can be seen moving behind the fence, making an underhanded throwing motion toward the area where the gun is later recovered, just before he turns back toward the officer and slumps to the ground.
+As he can be seen stopping at the gap where he was eventually shot, his right arm can be seen moving behind the fence, making an underhanded throwing motion toward the area where the gun is later recovered, just before he turns back toward the officer and slumps to the ground.

+“Shots fired!
+Shots fired!
+Get an ambulance over here now!”
+Stillman, the officer who fired the shot, can be heard to say in the moments after firing, rushing to Toledo.

+“Look at me.
+Look at me.
+You all right?” the cop says, standing over the teen.

 Police have previously said a weapon was recovered at the scene, as have Cook County prosecutors.
 Police reiterated that Thursday, when they showed the video footage to reporters earlier in the afternoon ahead of COPA’s release.